(France Schengen Visa)

 – – –

-Step 3: Schedule your appointment online with VFS Global
+Step 3: Schedule your appointment online with TLScontact

-To book your France Schengen Visa appointment with VFS, simply follow the steps below:
+To book your France Schengen Visa appointment with TLScontact, simply follow the steps below:

-1. Go to France VFS appointment page and click ‘I don’t have an account‘ to register your details.
-If you already have an account, just sign in.
+- Go to this page and create your own TLScontact account.
+If you already have an account with them, just sign in.

 .